 Cancel Edit Delete Preview revert Graham's Hierarchy of Disagreement.svg - Wikipedia, the free encyclopedia

-Bias Bias is an inclination of temperament outlook to present or hold a partial perspective at the expense of (possibly equally valid) alternatives in reference to objects, people, or groups.
+Bias Bias is an inclination of temperament or outlook to present or hold a partial perspective and a refusal to even consider the possible merits of alternative points of view.

 A cognitive bias is a pattern of deviation in judgment, whereby inferences about other people and situations may be drawn in an illogical fashion.
 Individuals create their own “subjective social reality” from their perception of the input.
 An individual’s construction of social reality, not the objective input, may dictate their behaviour in the social world.
 Thus, cognitive biases may sometimes lead to perceptual distortion, inaccurate judgment, illogical interpretation, or what is broadly called irrationality.
 Some cognitive biases are presumably adaptive.